modular-magician/terraform-provider-google-beta/website/docs/r/kms_crypto_key.html.markdown

   The resource name of the backend environment associated with all CryptoKeyVersions within this CryptoKey.
   The resource name is in the format "projects/*/locations/*/ekmConnections/*" and only applies to "EXTERNAL_VPC" keys.

+* `deletion_policy` -
+  (Optional)
+  The deletion policy for the CryptoKey.
+  - 'SCHEDULE_DESTROY' (Default): Destroy all versions and abandon the key in state (legacy behavior).
+  - 'DELETE': Requires all versions to be permanently deleted first, then deletes the CryptoKey.

 * `key_access_justifications_policy` -
   (Optional, [Beta](../guides/provider_versions.html.markdown))
   The policy used for Key Access Justifications Policy Enforcement.
 If this